tensorchord/envd/README.md

 > **⚠️ envd is still under heavy development, and subject to change. it is not feature-complete or production-ready.
 Please contact us in [discord](https://discord.gg/KqswhpVgdU) if there is any problem.**

-envd is a **machine learning development environment** for data scientists, AI/ML engineers, or teams.
+envd is a **machine learning development environment** for data science and AI/ML engineering teams.

-🐍 **No docker, only python** - Write python code to build the development environment, we help you take care of Docker.
+🐍 **No Docker, only Python** - Focus on writing Python code, we will take care of Docker and development environment setup.

-🖨️ **Built-in jupyter/vscode** - Jupyter and VSCode remote extension are first-class support.
+🖨️ **Built-in Jupyter/VSCode** - First-class support for Jupyter and VSCode remote extension.

 ⏱️ **Save time** - Better cache management to save your time, keep the focus on the model, instead of dependencies.

-☁️ **Local & cloud** - envd integrates with Docker seamlessly, you can share, version, and publish envd environments with Docker Hub or any other OCI image registries.
+☁️ **Local & cloud** - `envd` integrates seamlessly with Docker so that you can easily share, version, and publish `envd` environments with Docker Hub or any other OCI image registries.

-🔁 **Repeatable builds, reproducible results** - You can reproduce the same dev environment, on your laptop, public cloud VMs, or Docker containers, without any setup or change.
+🔁 **Repeatable builds & reproducible results** - You can reproduce the same dev environment on your laptop, public cloud VMs, or Docker containers, without any change in setup.

-## Why use envd?
+## Why use `envd`?

-It is still too difficult to configure development environments and reproduce results in AI/ML scenarios.
+It is still too difficult to configure development environments and reproduce results in AI/ML applications.

-envd is a **machine learning development environment** for data scientists, AI/ML engineers, or teams.
-Environments built with envd enjoy the following features out-of-the-box:
+`envd` is a **machine learning development environment** for data science and AI/ML engineering teams.
+Environments built with `envd` provide the following features out-of-the-box:

-🐍 **Life is short, we use Python[^1]**
+🐍 **Life is short, use Python[^1]**

-Development environments are full of Dockerfiles, bash scripts, Kubernetes YAML manifests, and many other clunky files.
-And they are always breaking. envd builds are isolated and clean.
+Development environments are full of Dockerfiles, bash scripts, Kubernetes YAML manifests, and many other clunky files that are always breaking. `envd` builds are isolated and clean.
 You can write simple instructions in Python, instead of Bash / Makefile / Dockerfile / ...

 ![envd](./docs/images/envd.png)